-- Set the Perspective to Business Modeling > BPSim - Open the Model Wizard (Ctrl+Shift+M) - From the BPSim Case Studies group select BPMNIntegrate with DMN Delivery Cost Calculation - Click on the Create Pattern(s) button - 1.
+- Set the Perspective to Business Modeling > BPSim - Open the Model Wizard (Start Page 'Create from Pattern' tab) - From the BPSim Case Studies group select BPMN Integrate with DMN Delivery Cost Calculation - Click on the Create Model(s) button - 1.
 Create a simple Business Knowledge Model as a Decision Table (you can also create other expressions such as Boxed Context or Literal Expressions) with parameters, then model the logic (Input Clause, Output Clause, rules) and test it (the 'Input Parameter Values for Simulation' tab on the DMN Expression window).